absolutelightning/treds/README.md

 # TREDS - Radix Trie Based Data Structure Server

-This is a Radix Trie Based Data Structure Server with primary focus of getting keys in sorted or quickly.
+This is a Radix Trie Based Data Structure Server with primary focus of getting keys in sorted or quickly matching a common prefix.

 It is single threaded and has event loop.